Commitment + Clinical Leadership = Better Outcomes

 Continue Your Education

 Now that you’ve learned a little about breast cancer and some of the risk factors, we encourage you to take the next step in educating yourself.
-After all, you never know who you might be able to help by simply being aware about the signs and symptoms.
+After all, you never know who you might be able to help by simply being aware of the signs and symptoms.

 Learn more about breast cancer and how you can spread awareness by visiting The National Breast Cancer Foundation’s website.